carone1/ecs-dashboard/doc/ansible-installation.md

 	Click Import and select kibana-dashboards-1.3.json.

 Voila!
-You should have a functional dashboardat this point.
+You should have a functional dashboard at this point.